 Threatened with destruction, the Montmartre windmills were transformed into cabarets or guinguettes.
 Montmartre was then associated with parties.

-The new Moulin Rouge included a wide dance floor and the cabaret had an extravagant garden at the rear.
+The new red windmill included a wide dance floor and the cabaret had an extravagant garden at the rear.
 There was a giant plaster elephant made for the 1889 Paris World Exhibition.

 The Moulin Rouge’s shows and stars